Isnik Alimi

+Isnik Alimi (Исник Алими; born 2 February 1994) is a professional footballer who plays as a central midfielder for Chinese Super League club Dalian Yingbo and for the North Macedonia national team.
+A former international for Macedonia U19, he played for the Albania U21 in a pair of friendlies before switching back to play for the North Macedonia national team in 2023.

 Club career

 Early career - FK Ohrid

-Born in Delogoždi (Dollogozhda) a village based in Struga Municipality, Alimi started his youth career at age of 7 with Macedonian side FK Vlaznimi Struga.
+Born in Delogoždi (Dollogozhda) a village based in Struga Municipality, Alimi started his youth career aged 7 with Macedonian side Vllaznimi Struga.
 In 2010, he moved at FK Ohrid and in 2011 he was promoted to the first team.
-On 30 July 2011 Alimi made it his debut with the first team coming as a substitute in place of Aleksandar Dalčeski in second-half's start of the match finished in a 2–0 away loss against FK Renova for the Macedonian First League championship.
+On 30 July 2011, Alimi made his debut with the first team coming as a substitute in place of Aleksandar Dalčeski in second-half's start of the match finished in a 2–0 away loss against Renova for the Macedonian First League championship.

 Chievo

 In 2013, he moved abroad for the first time joining Serie A side Chievo.
 He stood for a year season with Primavera team.